-Bit/Field Name Туре Reset Description 31:6 reserved RO 0x00 Software should not rely on the value of a reserved bit.
+Bit/Field Name Туре Reset Description

+31:6 reserved RO 0x00 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.

-5 CmpBUpd R/W 0 Comparator B Update Mode Same as CmpAUpd but for the comparator B register.
-4 CmpAUpd R/W 0 Comparator A Update Mode The Update mode for the comparator A register.
+5 CmpBUpd R/W 0 Comparator B Update Mode

+Same as CmpAUpd but for the comparator B register.

+4 CmpAUpd R/W 0 Comparator A Update Mode

+The Update mode for the comparator A register.
 When not set, updates to the register are reflected to the comparator the next time the counter is 0.
 When set, updates to the register are delayed until the next time the counter is 0 after a synchronous update has been requested through the PWM Master Control (PWMCTL) register (see page 503).

-3 LoadUpd R/W 0 Load Register Update Mode The Update mode for the load register.
+3 LoadUpd R/W 0 Load Register Update Mode

+The Update mode for the load register.
 When not set, updates to the register are reflected to the counter the next time the counter is 0.
 When set, updates to the register are delayed until the next time the counter is 0 after a synchronous update has been requested through the PWM Master Control (PWMCTL) register.

-2 Debug R/W 0 Debug Mode The behavior of the counter in Debug mode.
+2 Debug R/W 0 Debug Mode

+The behavior of the counter in Debug mode.
 When not set, the counter stops running when it next reaches 0, and continues running again when no longer in Debug mode.
 When set, the counter always runs.

-Bit/Field Name Туре Reset Description 1 Mode R/W 0 Counter Mode The mode for the counter.
+1 Mode R/W 0 Counter Mode

+The mode for the counter.
 When not set, the counter counts down from the load value to 0 and then wraps back to the load value (Count-Down mode).
 When set, the counter counts up from 0 to the load value, back down to 0, and then repeats (Count-Up/Down mode).

-0 Enable R/W 0 PWM Block Enable Master enable for the PWM generation block.
+Bit/Field Name Type Reset Description 0 Enable R/W 0 PWM Block Enable Master enable for the PWM generation block.
 When not set, the entire block is disabled and not clocked.
 When set, the block is enabled and produces PWM signals.

-Register 12: PWM0 Interrupt and Trigger Enable (PWM0INTEN), offset 0x044 Register 13: PWM1 Interrupt and Trigger Enable (PWM1INTEN), offset 0x084
+Register 11: PWM0 Interrupt and Trigger Enable (PWM0INTEN), offset 0x044

-These registers control the interrupt and ADC trigger generation capabilities of the PWM generators (PWM0INTEN controls the PWM generator 0 block, and so on).
+This register controls the interrupt and ADC trigger generation capabilities of the PWM generator.
 The events that can cause an interrupt or an ADC trigger are: